Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

     The lab instructor should have shared a Skillable Lab link (URL or QR Code).

-    - Open the browser and navigate to the link - _verify the lab title is right_.
+    - Open the browser and navigate to the link - _locate LAB401 in the page_.
-    - Click the **Launch** button - _wait till the page completes loading_.
+    - Click the **Launch** button - _wait till the launched page completes loading_.
         - (Left) You will see a login screen - _we can ignore this for now_
         - (Top Right) You will see a countdown timer - it should start at 1hr 15 mins.
         - (Below that) You will see a **Deploy** button - we will use this, next.
-        - (Right) You should see an instruction pane - we'll validate this, after.
+        - (Below That) You should see the instructions panel - we'll validate this, after.
     - Click the **Deploy** button - _wait till the loading progress icon stops_.
         - This triggers a background task to deploy our application to Azure
-        - This step can take a few minutes to complete
+        - **This step can take a few minutes to complete**
         - When done, you should see a "Success" dialog below the button.
-        - **Note: The dialog may use a red background to alert you - this does not imply failure!**.
+        - *Note: The dialog may use a red background to alert you - this does not imply failure!*
-    - Review the instruction pane details:
+    - Review other **Instructions Panel** details:
         - Check the lab title - should be _Build a Retail Copilot Code-First on Azure AI_
         - Check the Azure subscription - should have _username & password_ details filled in
         - Check the Workshop guide link - should open to a hosted version of this guide.